Six Common Myths Around Disability

 Myth 2: All persons who use wheelchairs are chronically ill or sickly.

-Fact: Many misconceptions arise around the tendency of hospital to use a wheelchair to transport a sick person.
-However, many people use wheelchairs for a number of reasons.
+Fact: Many misconceptions arise around the tendency of hospitals to use a wheelchair to transport a sick person.
+However, many people use wheelchairs for a number of reasons including for short periods of time as they recover from other issues or conditions.

 Myth 3: People who use wheelchairs are “wheelchair-bound” and confined by it.